 With less than seven months to the GDPR deadline, preparations should be at the top of the company’s board room agenda.
 There is no time for businesses to delay in preparing for one of the biggest changes to data protection law.
 Failure to do so can leave your company open to enforcement action that can damage your public reputation as well as bank balance.

 QX is one of the UK’s leading suppliers of recruitment processes, payroll and accounting services.
-As a data processor, we process large volume of data for our clients on a daily basis and take several effective measures to keep this data safe.
+As a data processor, we process a large volume of data for our clients on a daily basis and take several effective measures to keep this data safe.

 QX holds ISO 27001:2013 international standard for Information Security Management Systems for a number of years now, covering its divisions in its Indian delivery centre.
 This certification covers a framework of policies and procedures including all legal, physical and technical controls involved in an information risk management process.
 QX has also received Cyber Essentials Plus certification which covers a major portion of GDPR requirements.
 Cyber Essentials is the UK government-backed scheme to help businesses protect themselves against cyber threats.
-We are process of becoming BS 10012 certified which is a personal information management certification that covers a wide range of GDPR requirements around building privacy into systems and processes.
+We are in the process of becoming BS 10012 certified, which is a personal information management certification that covers a wide range of GDPR requirements around building privacy into systems and processes.

 QX has its GDPR implementation programme in place.
 We are bringing additional clarity to the following aspects of our information security processes: